-- Academic Policies
+- ► Academic Policies

-- Curriculum
+- ► Curriculum

-- Student Affairs
+- ► Student Affairs

-It is the policy and commitment of Fitchburg State University not to discriminate on the basis of race, color, religion, creed, age, gender, sexual orientation, gender identity, genetic information, disability, veteran status, marital status, or national origin in its educational programs, activities, admissions, or employment policies, and to comply with the requirements of Federal Executive Orders 11246 and 11375 as amended, the Civil Rights Act of 1964 as amended.
-Title IX of the Educational Act of 1972.
-Sections 503 and 504 of the Rehabilitation Act of 1973, Section 402, Vietnam Era Veterans Readjustment Assistance Act of 1974, the Civil Rights Restoration Act of 1988, the Americans with Disabilities Act of 1990 (ADA), the Civil Rights Act of 1991, and pertinent laws, regulations, and Executive Orders, directives of the Board of Higher Education of the Commonwealth of Massachusetts, the Commonwealth of Massachusetts, and other applicable state and federal statutes.
+It is the policy and commitment of Fitchburg State University not to discriminate on the basis of race, color, religion, creed, age, gender, sexual orientation, gender identity, genetic information, disability, veteran status, marital status, or national origin in its educational programs, activities, admissions, or employment policies, and to comply with the requirements of Federal Executive Orders 11246 and 11375 as amended, the Civil Rights Act of 1964 as amended, Title IX of the Educational Act of 1972, Sections 503 and 504 of the Rehabilitation Act of 1973, Section 402, Vietnam Era Veterans Readjustment Assistance Act of 1974, the Civil Rights Restoration Act of 1988, the Americans with Disabilities Act of 1990 (ADA), the Civil Rights Act of 1991, and pertinent laws, regulations, and Executive Orders, directives of the Board of Higher Education of the Commonwealth of Massachusetts, the Commonwealth of Massachusetts, and other applicable state and federal statutes.

-- Inquiries concerning the application of, or compliance with, the laws and regulations prohibiting such discrimination should be addressed to: Kristin Murphy, Director of Title IX Compliance (978) 665-4141. - For inquiries regarding sex, gender, disability, age, race, color and/or national origin, you may also contact:
+Inquiries concerning the application of, or compliance with, the laws and regulations prohibiting such discrimination should be addressed to: Ms. Jessica Murdoch, Vice President for Human Resources and Payroll Services, (978) 665-3172.
+Students may contact the Dean of Students, or Vice President for Student Affairs (in the absence of the Dean) at (978) 665-3130.

+► For inquiries regarding sex, gender, disability, age, race, color and/or national origin, you may also contact: